schmitts/ocnc/README.md

 Download and install Docker Desktop [https://www.docker.com/products/docker-desktop/](https://www.docker.com/products/docker-desktop/).
 For Mac users, please note that Docker provides different installers for Intel and Apple silicon cpu.

 ## Fetch and use the OCNC docker image
-1. start the Docker Desktop application.
+1. Start the Docker Desktop application.
 2. Open a Terminal/Command prompt/PowerShell.
 3. In the Terminal, prepare a directory for storing your exercise files, and `cd` to this directory. e.g.:
     ```